 It's possible that American leaders at any level could at some time in the future be brought before an international war crimes tribunal for those criminal acts.
 No excuses would be allowed as mitigating circumstances.

 You could, sometime in the future, be put on trial for FAILING to fight against the crimes against humanity that the cabal and its Bush, Clinton, and Obama administrations have perpetrated.
-You certainly are complicit in the cabal's destruction of constitutional freedoms if you fail to speak out against it and work against it in any way possible:
+You certainly are complicit in the cabal's destruction of constitutional freedoms if you fail to speak out against it and work in any way possible against these and other criminal acts:

 - Their creation of a military dictatorship through passage of the National Defense Authorization Act (NDAA) of 2012